Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

-In this Section, we describe the notation and notions needed in the following context.
-We would like to point out that the {\bf our style of writing} \footnote{ But merely style of writing.} in this section is heavily influenced by that in in Aho, Hopcroft and Ullman's book \cite{AHU74}.
+In this section, we describe the notation and notions needed in the following context.
+We would like to point out that our style of writing\footnote{ But merely the style of writing.
+Indeed, if we describe the preliminaries in the author's own words, it will appear rather verbose.} in this section is heavily influenced by that in Aho, Hopcroft, and Ullman's book \cite{AHU74}.